WTOM-TV (Lansing, Michigan): WTOM-TV

 In September 1954, WILS announced that it would lease channel 54 to Inland Broadcasting, which would change the station's call letters to WTOM-TV; WILS would lease the Washington Avenue studios to Inland for two years with an option to buy.
 The deal called for Inland to lease the television station for $500 to $5,000 a month, depending on station income.
 By early 1955, however, WTOM-TV had moved its studios into the Michigan National Bank Tower.

 For WILS, the lease of channel 54 marked the start of a different television push.
-The Inland option to buy would only be valid if Television Corporation of Michigan received a license for channel 10 at Parma–Onondaga, for which it had applied weeks earlier.
-This application was unique in that the WILS group proposed to share the channel with Michigan State.
-It would be another four years before the application was approved, resulting in today's WILX.
+The Inland option to buy would only be valid if Television Corporation of Michigan, a group with close ties to WILS, received a license for the stronger VHF channel 10 at Parma–Onondaga, halfway between Lansing and the market's second-largest city, Jackson.
+TCM had applied for the license weeks earlier.
+The channel 10 application was unique in that the WILS group proposed to share the channel with Michigan State.
+It would be another four years before the application was approved, resulting in today's WILX-TV.

 While WTOM-TV continued to operate under its new management, it found itself in an even more precarious position.
-Another threat came from the direction of Flint, where WJRT channel 12 was under construction; WTOM-TV, alongside fellow UHF WKNX-TV of Saginaw and WWTV in Cadillac, unsuccessfully pleaded with the FCC to deny WJRT a site change that it had deemed necessary to secure network affiliation in Flint.
+Another threat came from the direction of Flint, where WJRT-TV channel 12 was under construction; WTOM-TV, alongside fellow UHF WKNX-TV of Saginaw and WWTV in Cadillac, unsuccessfully pleaded with the FCC to deny WJRT a site change that it had deemed necessary to secure network affiliation in Flint.
 In its pleading, WTOM-TV noted that the station feared the loss of its ABC hookup—shared with the market's larger VHF station, WJIM-TV (channel 6)—and had already seen a Detroit advertiser cancel a monthly contract.
 The station continued to produce local shows into 1956, including a 13-week program of bowling tournaments.